keberso/aws-eks-workshop/5-deploy-sample-microservices/README.md

     ```
     Note: It will take several minutes for the ELB to become healthy and start passing traffic to the frontend pods.

-3. Use the url outputed from step 2 and paste it into your browser.
+3. Use the url outputted from step 2 and paste it into your browser.

 ![role-4](./images/role-4.png)